-Do bear in mind that the best time of year to visit Goa is November to February.
+Do bear in mind that the best time of year for a family holiday to Goa is November to February.
 Outside of these months, many but the large resorts close down, and the majority of beach huts are dismantled due to the monsoons.
 An alternative would be the Andaman Islands (Havelock Island is a popular choice) which has a longer season (October to May).

 We love Palolem.
 It’s arc of golden sands, gentle sloping beach perfect for little ones to safely paddle in.
 At night Palolem twinkles as the restaurants set up on the beach, serving fresh seafood, washed down with a sundowner or three!

 The Art Resort is our favourite place to stay with its spotlessly clean beachside huts, and relaxed family friendly vibe.
 It’s fun to wander up to the north end of the beach and take a trip in a gondola boat to explore the inlets, spotting birds and watching the sea eagles being fed.
 A trip out to watch the dolphins is also fab.
 We do love a bit of adventure but sometimes it’s nice to put your feet up and relax – Palolem is the place to do it!